 \section{Conclusion}

 In this paper, we have proposed a dual-pathway rectifier network for image denoising.
-By polarity coupling, our model improves the efficiency of dictionary learning and achieves state-of-the-art image denoising performance, while the network size and the training time are significantly reduced.
-For future work we can adapt our model to other image processing problems such as image deblurring.
+It reduces the redundancy in learned dictionary and improves the training efficiency.
+For future work, we would like to investigate the application of dual-pathway architecture in convolutional neural network, not only for image restoration but for recognition task as well.